ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-11-10-social-networks-as-a-promotional-tool-our-experience-of-blog-promotion.md

     **Use URL shorteners**

     Don't forget to use URL shorteners, such as [Bit.ly](https://bitly.com/a/bitlinks), [TinyURL](http://tinyurl.com/), and many others.
-First, they will help you get enough space for your message – for example, Twitter has a 140-character limit, and non-shortened links may “eat” most of the space.
+First, they will help you get enough space for your message – for example, Twitter has a 140-character limit, and non-shortened links may "eat" most of the space.
 Second, URL shortening services provide detailed stats on the clicks a link receives, so this is a useful analytical tool.

     **Repost/retweet interesting content**